Pavarotti - FRENI Municipal Theatre of Modena

-In 1838 the Community of Modena decided to build a modern theatre able to fully meet the representative needs of the city and improve its image.
+In 1838 the Community of Modena decided to build a modern theatre, that could fully meet the representative needs of the city and improve its image.

-At the time, Modena was insufficiently served by the old Municipal Theatre in Via Emilia situated in the building which from the 17th century housed the ancient comedy theatre, the Valentini.
+At the time, Modena was insufficiently served by the old Municipal Theatre in Via Emilia, situated in the building of the former 17th century comedy theater, the "Valentini".

 The new construction was entrusted to the ducal architect, Francesco Vandelli, designer of the Foro Boario and the church of S. Giovanni del Cantone.
-Before starting the project he visited some important contemporary theatres among which (documented by reliefs) those of Piacenza, Mantua and the Scala of Milan of which he noted down the dimensions.
-These represent one of the few graphic documents by the architect of whom no handwritten designs of the municipal theatre are known to exist.
+Before starting its project, he visited some of the most important contemporary theatres of northern italy, including those of Piacenza, Mantua and the Scala in Milan.
+Vandelli studied them and took notes for its work.
+These sketches represent one of the few graphic documents by the architect of whom no handwritten designs of the municipal theatre are known to exist.

-Work began in May 1838 in the chosen area between Canalgrande, Vicolo Venezia, Fontedabisso and Strada S. Margherita, by demolishing or knocking down twelve houses.
-Nevertheless, the space was still too small with the result that the façade of the building broke the symmetry of the houses in Canalgrande.
+Construction began in May 1838 in the chosen area between Canalgrande, Vicolo Venezia, Fontedabisso and Strada S. Margherita, by demolishing and knocking down twelve houses.
+Nevertheless, the space was still too small, resulting in a façade of the building taht breaks the symmetry of the houses in Canalgrande.

 Since that date the building has not undergone any radical changes.
-Today it has the original neoclassic façade with a flat ashlar portico on the ground floor, architraved windows on the first floor and an attic with smaller windows.
+Today it still presents the original neoclassic façade with a flat ashlar portico on the ground floor, architraved windows on the first floor and an attic with smaller windows.

-The relief of the central part is marked by four Dorian columns on which a balustrade of small pillars is set which frames three windows scanned by Ionic pilasters.
-To crown it all a gable decorated with the Genius of Modena which frames the coat of arms of the city.
+The relief of the central part is marked by four doric columns on which a balustrade of small pillars is set, framing three windows scanned by ionic style pillars.
+To crown it all, a gable decorated with the Genius of Modena frames the coat of arms of the city.

-The façade is embellished by a valuable plastic decoration made with rosettes placed on the archivolts on the ground floor as well as bas-reliefs by Luigi Righi to the sides of the portico and in correspondence to the windows.
+The façade is embellished by a rich plastic decoration made with rosettes placed on the archivolts on the ground floor, as well as bas-reliefs by Luigi Righi to the sides of the portico and in correspondence to the windows.

 Ticket office